Self-similar real trees defined as fixed-points and their geometric properties: Settings and preliminaries

-Clearly, the topology generated by $\dgp$ is coarser than the one generated by $\dghp$ even if we restrict our attention to measures with full support: indeed, the map $\iota^{-1}$ is not continuous and the space $\mathbb K_\tf^\GHP$ (considered as subspace of $\mathbb K^\GHP$) is not complete.
-However, it is important to note that, by \cite[Corollary 5.6]{ALW}, $\mathbb K_\tf^\GHP$ endowed with the relative topology generated by $\dghp$ is Polish.
-It follows from the Lusin--Souslin theorem, see e.g.\ \cite[Theorem 15.1]{kechris} that $\iota^{-1}$ is measurable.
-Hence, we can and will consider any random variable with values in $\bbK^{\GHP}_\tf$ also as random variable in $\bbK^{\GP}$.
-(We thank Stephan Gufler for pointing out the short argument showing the measurability of $\iota^{-1}$.)

-We conclude the section by two short comments.
-First, with respect to some concepts treated in this paper, the assumption on compactness of metric spaces can be relaxed to local compactness, see, e.g.\ \cite{abrdelhos}.
-Second, in the context of technical results concerning the framework introduced, we use results from the works \cite{Gromov1999, GrPfWi2009a, DeGrPf} which only treat the case of un-rooted compact measured metric spaces.
-Incorporating a root vertex only generates marginal modifications which we do not discuss in detail.
+\textsc{Remark}.
+We occasionally use results from \cite{Gromov1999, BuBuIv2001, GrPfWi2009a, DeGrPf} which only treat the case of unrooted compact measured metric spaces.
+Incorporating a root vertex only generates marginal modifications that we do not discuss in detail.